(New throughout, updates prices, market activity and comments to market close)

 By Stephen Culp

-The major indexes wrapped up September with their first monthly declines since March, when mandated shutdowns slammed the economy.
+In the closing days of September and the second quarter, the major indexes were on track for their first monthly declines since March, when mandated shutdowns slammed the economy.

-Of the 11 major sectors in the S&P 500, 10 ended the session in positive territory, with healthcare and financials enjoying the largest percentage gains.
+Among 11 major sectors in the S&P 500, energy and financials suffered the largest percentage losses.